lastorset/Local-Exchange/README.txt

 	- MySQL 3.23 or higher with InnoDB table support*
 	- Pear system and the libraries specified below

+==== Oslo fork 1.XX ====

+TODO: write more extensive and cohesive upgrade instructions when submitting the changes to the UK guys or releasing a version of the fork

+You can upgrade from version 1.01 UK by running the upgrade scripts in the "upgrade" directory using a web browser.

 ==== New version 1.01 UK ====
 N.B. - This package (localx-UK-1.01.zip) is for installing a NEW site using version 1.01 from scratch.
 We suggest you read RELEASENOTES.txt before attempting to install for an overview and understanding of new features and bug fixes introduced since 0.3.2